Semantic segmentation: how does it transform our view of the world?

 What is semantic segmentation and how does it work?

-Semantic segmentation is an image image processing technique which consists of dividing an image into different regions and assigning each pixel a label corresponding to its semantic class.
+Semantic segmentation is a π image processing technique which involves dividing an image into different regions and assigning each pixel a label corresponding to its semantic class.
 This technique enables pixels to be classified into different classes, making it easier to understand the image.
 To improve segmentation accuracy, it is often useful to use a set of predefined classes or a specific data set.

 In other words, it enables us to understand what each part of the image represents.
 To achieve this, semantic segmentation uses machine learning algorithms, in particular deep neural networks.